prakharmrsl/easypcceo.github.io/pages/blog/top-5-gaming-cpus-2017.md

 Since it has 8 cores and 16 threads, it's an extremely futureproof chip.

-I recommend you overclock the Ryzen 7 1700 to get the best performance per dollar.nThough it falls behind the i7-7700k in some titles, it's not by much.
+I recommend you overclock the Ryzen 7 1700 to get the best performance per dollar.
+Though it falls behind the i7-7700k in some titles, it's not by much.

 In terms of performance per dollar, the Ryzen 7 1700 is definitely the way to go, especially from a long term perspective.